Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: PIC Simulation and Validation

 \section{PIC Simulation and Validation}

-To quantitatively validate the Doppler-shifted FDT and the GLE framework, we performed high-fidelity Particle-in-Cell (PIC) simulations using the EPOCH code \cite{Arber2015}.
-Our numerical strategy involved two distinct sets of simulations: (A) \textit{Equilibrium runs} to extract the memory kernel from the thermal fluctuations of a static bath, and (B) \textit{Non-equilibrium drag runs} to measure the actual slowing down of a test projectile.
-The goal is to demonstrate that the kernel derived purely from Set A can accurately predict the trajectory observed in Set B. We simulated a fully ionized, two-species plasma consisting of electrons and protons ($m_i/m_e = 1836$) in a 2D periodic domain.
+To quantitatively validate the Doppler-shifted FDT and the GLE framework, we performed high-fidelity Particle-in-Cell (PIC) simulations using the EPOCH code \cite{Arber2015, Birdsall2004}.
+Our numerical strategy involved two distinct sets of simulations: (A) \textit{Equilibrium runs} to extract the memory kernel from the thermal fluctuations of a static bath, and (B) \textit{Non-equilibrium drag runs} to measure the actual slowing down of test projectiles.
+The goal is to demonstrate that the kernel derived purely from Set A can accurately predict the trajectories observed in Set B.

+We simulated a fully ionized, two-species plasma consisting of electrons and protons ($m_i/m_e = 1836$) in a 2D periodic domain.
 To suppress numerical noise and resolve the fine-scale structure of the dielectric wake, we employed a high-resolution grid with $N_x = 1024$ cells and a particle density of 2000 particles per cell (PPC).

-The physical parameters were chosen to represent a canonical thermal plasma: a number density of $n_0 = 10^{19} \, \mathrm{m}^{-3}$ and an electron temperature of $T_e = 1 \, \mathrm{eV}$.
-The simulation timestep was set to $\Delta t = 0.025 \, \mathrm{fs}$ to satisfy the Courant-Friedrichs-Lewy (CFL) condition given the fine spatial resolution.
-The total simulation duration was $500 \, \mathrm{fs}$, sufficient to capture multiple plasma periods ($\omega_{pe}^{-1}$) and the relevant collisional relaxation timescales.
+The physical parameters were chosen to represent a canonical thermal plasma: a number density of $n_0 = 10^{19}$ m$^{-3}$ and an electron temperature of $T_e = 1$ eV.
+The simulation timestep was set to $\Delta t = 0.025$ fs to satisfy the Courant-Friedrichs-Lewy condition given the fine spatial resolution.
+The total simulation duration was 500 fs, sufficient to capture multiple plasma periods ($\omega_{pe}^{-1}$) and the relevant dielectric relaxation timescales.

 In the first set of 20 ensemble simulations, the plasma was initialized in a thermal Maxwellian equilibrium.
-To sample the force fluctuations without perturbing the bath, we introduced "ghost" particles (species \texttt{tplus} and \texttt{tminus} in the input deck) with zero current contribution (\texttt{zero\_current = T}).
+To sample the force fluctuations without perturbing the bath, we introduced passive ghost particles (species \texttt{tplus} and \texttt{tminus} in the input deck) with zero current contribution (\texttt{zero\_current = T}).
 These passive tracers moved along ballistic trajectories at fixed velocities but did not generate their own electromagnetic fields.

 We recorded the electric field fluctuations $E(t)$ experienced by these tracers.
 The memory kernel $\gamma(t)$ was then extracted via the inversion of the second FDT (Eq. \ref{eq:FDT}) using the Force Autocorrelation Function (FACF) averaged over the ensemble: